 General History

-Racially motivated crimes and hate crimes, in general, date far back to ancient civilizations, where different groups of people come into conflict, stemming from prejudice against one group being perceived as “different Various notable cases revolving around hate crimes can be seen throughout history.
+Racially motivated crimes and hate crimes, in general, date far back to ancient civilizations, where different groups of people come into conflict, stemming from prejudice against one group being perceived as “different.”
+Various notable cases revolving around hate crimes can be seen throughout history.

 One instance of a wave of racially motivated attacks in the past include the Jim Crow laws in the United States, where the legalization of racial discrimination was a catalyst for widespread, racially motivated crimes.
 There was also the Apartheid in South Africa, lasting from 1948 to 1994, which institutionalized racial segregation and promoted hate crimes.
 These are some of the many cases of racially motivated attacks and hate speech, and such crimes have persisted into our modern day.